fastify/fastify/docs/LTS.md

    [Node.js LTS policy](https://github.com/nodejs/Release) within the
    LTS period of that given Fastify release line.

-A "month" is to be 30 consecutive days.
+A "month" is defined as 30 consecutive days.

 [semver]: https://semver.org/